WuCandice/A-Comparative-Analysis-of-Sub-Saharan-Africa-and-Western-Europe/README.md

 <img width="781" alt="Screenshot 2023-07-30 at 02 49 30" src="https://github.com/WuCandice/A-Comparative-Analysis-of-Sub-Saharan-Africa-and-Western-Europe/assets/127648422/4fb084db-dace-4813-9c7d-2696507c28ff"></p>

 In conclusion, improving happiness levels globally can contribute to overall well-being.
 It is important to understand local contexts and prioritize research into improving social support and life expectancy in regions with lower happiness scores.
-Through continued analysis and efforts to improve happiness levels, we can create a better world for all.
+Through continued analysis and efforts to improve happiness levels, we can create a better world for all.</p>

 <img width="782" alt="Screenshot 2023-07-30 at 02 49 43" src="https://github.com/WuCandice/A-Comparative-Analysis-of-Sub-Saharan-Africa-and-Western-Europe/assets/127648422/cb73e74a-c802-4fb9-b2da-c395b63a16b5"></p>